Sharing Vs. Selling and Authenticity in Your Business

 Give yourself permission to take care of yourself: When you want to nap, take a nap.
 When you’d like some chocolate, have a piece of the good stuff.
 A trip to the spa?
 Don’t mind if I do!
 When your cup is full you have the space and the willingness to receive and act on inspiration in a joyful way.

 Did you notice a common thread from this list?
-My hope is that your main takeaway is granting yourself permission to care for yourself!
+My hope is that your main takeaway is granting yourself permission to feel good!
 Because at the very root of it all, the way to be authentic is to give yourself permission and the boundaries to let go of what no longer serves you and embrace what feels holistically and truly good instead.
 I’m talking like deep down to your bones, good!
 Authenticity is a journey of honoring where we are each day.
-It’s something that can always continue to get better and better and better the more we tune in and honor our true selves.
+It’s something that can always continue to get better and better and better the more we practice it and honor our true selves.

 I truly hope this guide has helped you feel inspired to embrace authenticity in your life and business!
 In fact, if you’re currently in the process of growing your wings to becoming a joyful entrepreneur, please share your story below!
 I’d love to get to know you and learn more about what you do.
 Til next time!